 Be ready –

-though we have all the more reason to hope, since so much time has elapsed
+therefore, we have all the more reason to hope after so many centuries have

-Jews, they understood this to be the onset of the thousand-year reign of
+Jews, they understood this to be the thousand-year reign of

-His return, then we had better prepare our minds for action and keep sober in
+His return, we had better prepare our mind for action and keep sober in

 spirit.
-Jesus said this more often than anything in the gospels regarding His
+Jesus repeated this more often than anything else in the gospels regarding His

 second coming: “Stay on the alert.”
 He also told the parable of the Ten

 Virgins, who all fell asleep, both the wise and the foolish.
-So, He commanded
+Therefore, what is

-important is not that we fall asleep, but that when we awaken, we will be
+important is not that we are asleep at the wheel, but that when we awake, we

 (86n) Thy kingdom come